Bravo, thanks for putting your trust in the Snotty Boss Nasal Aspirator - the premium nasal aspirator for young children.

 Every child has a different personality.
 Some little ones may be unfazed, but others will be completely bothered and scared if you try to get anywhere near their nose.

-Holding your baby or child in a gentle but firm position helps to get the job done quicker and easier.
+Holding your baby or child in a gentle but firm cradle position helps to get the job done quicker and easier.
+We do not recommend trying to aspirate while bub lies on a change table, as their natural reflex is to turn their head away and wave their arms about.

 In the photo above, Mum Laura is sitting and holding baby Sage in a calm, cradle position.
 This allows baby's head to be resting against Mum's shoulder, to lessen the ability to turn away and wave their arm, which can be a child's natural reaction.